 - An electrical power loss may cover an extended time period.
 The organization may experience an extended power loss during and after a snow/ice storm, Super Storm Sandy, and the numerous blizzards/ice storms/fires/floods.

-- A criminal activity or terrorist incident may impact a wide geographic area for an extended period of time.
+- Criminal activity or terrorist incident may impact a wide geographic area for an extended period of time.

 - A pandemic, nuclear, chemical, or biological incident may limit the mobility and accessibility of individuals for extended time periods.